-Concluding remarks
+Concluding Remarks

-In the body of this paper we have shown the considerable effect that a modest amount of heterogeneity can have on tail probabilities.
-The broader impact of allowing heterogeneity in the analysis of (medical) research has interesting consequences outside the case of Lucia de Berk.
+We have shown the considerable effect that a modest amount of heterogeneity can have on tail probabilities.
+The broader impact of allowing heterogeneity in the analysis of (medical) research has interesting consequences beyond the case of Lucia de Berk.
 What remains is a very short description of how the case ended in acquittal.

-Lucia was arrested in december 2001.
-As indicated in the introduction, the court (of appeal) stated that it did not include statistical considerations as basis for its verdict.
-This may be true for formal statistical considerations, but the essential step in the construction of the guilty verdict was that only one or two cases of murder had to be proven convincingly, the rest of the murders could be considered proven based on the "very improbable" occurrence of incidents during the shifts of Lucia.
-In this way statistical considerations were crucial, but the verdict was immunized against formal statistics.
-In this way Lucia was convicted in 2004 for seven murders and three attempts of murder.
-What followed was a long legal struggle where the emphasis was on the validity of the medical arguments and increasingly intricate juridical matters.
-The Lucia case was fiercely debated in public and the statistical notions remained here an important issue.
-Statisticians, now banned from the courtrooms. continued to play a role, for example by mobilizing the scientific community.
-Gradually the notion emerged that a gross miscarriage of justice had taken place.
-A complicating factor remained that, since the juridical path had been followed till the end, a new "fact", a so-called novum had to be found.
-In 2008, Lucia was allowed to wait for the end of the legal proceedings outside prison. and two years later she was finally acquitted of all murder accusations.
+de Berk was arrested in December 2001.
+The court (of appeals) stated that it did not include statistical considerations as a basis for its verdict.
+This may be true for formal statistical considerations, but the essential step in the construction of the guilty verdict was that only one or two cases of murder had to be proven convincingly; the rest of the murders could be considered proven based on the "very improbable" occurrence of incidents during the shifts when de Berk was working.
+In this way, statistical considerations were crucial, but the verdict was immunized against formal statistics, de Berk was convicted in 2004 for seven murders and three attempts of murder.
+What followed was a long legal struggle where the emphasis was on the validity of the medical arguments and increasingly intricate iuridical matters.

+The de Berk case was fiercely debated in public and the statistical notions remained an important issue.
+Statisticians, now banned from the courtrooms, continued to play a role; for example, by mobilizing the scientific community.
+Gradually, the notion emerged that a gross miscarriage of justice had taken place.
+A complicating factor remained that, since the judicial path had been followed until the end, a new "fact"-a so-called novum-had to be found.

+In 2008, de Berk was allowed to wait for the end of the legal proceedings from outside prison, and two years later, she was finally acquitted of all murder accusations.